imachocolateman/The-Claudfather/README.md

 # The Claudfather 🎩

-A curated collection of production-ready Claude Code components (commands, skills, and agents) designed for modular reuse across projects.
+A curated collection of Claude Code components (commands, skills, and agents) designed for modular reuse across projects.

+**Important** This is currently in development only.
+Not ready for use

 ## What's Inside